Clark Paulsen, Division Chief

 - Not be paid or

-- Will be paid in accordance with the applicable bargaining unit contract and DPA regulations for regular travel.
+- Will be paid in accordance with the applicable bargaining unit contract and CalHR regulations for regular travel.